Forage Albuquerque

 Kochia is a hyperaccumulator of lead.
 Avoid harvesting it near roads or gas stations.

 When young, kochia is easily confused with our native purple aster (Dieteria canescens), especially when small.
-Look closely at leaf margins to differentiate them.
+Look closely at leaf edges to differentiate them.
 Kochia leaves are also slightly fuzzy.

 In its native China and Japan, its cultivated for food and as an ornamental, and seeds are also eaten.
 Kochia was introduced to the US as an ornamental around 1900.
-Unfortunately, its food use isn''t widely known in the US, where it's usually regarded as a useless weed, or animal fodder at best.
+Unfortunately, its food use isn't widely known in the US despite the plant's abundance in the Western arid regions.

 Like its relatives amaranth and tumbleweed, kochia uses C4 photosynthesis, allowing it to grow more quickly and with less water than other plants.